Steven Ball

 The great thing about the world of Cinema is that it is so broad and so deep.
 In the late seventies and eighties I was able to embrace more varied work, from many other countries and many directors, and I still delight in finding new work which doesn’t quite fit into any known groove.
 One example, not so long ago a remarkable film was shown on SBS called Aaltra, I think from Belgium, a wild and whacky piece that quite bowled me over.

-I have a range of close friends who are addicts of the cinema, and who persist in sending me work to chew over, such as Franju’s Eyes Without a Face sent recently by Winston Thomas, or Nightmare Alley which John Flaus introduced me to earlier this year.
+I have a range of close friends who are addicts of the cinema, and who persist in sending me work to chew over, such as Franju's Eyes Without a Face sent by Winston Thomas, or Nightmare Alley which John Flaus introduced me to.
 And Nigel has made sure I have kept up to date with Godard (I think I now have the complete collection), while John Ruane keeps throwing many interesting little tidbits my way.

 See also Peter Tammer's website for more.